Helen Hawkes | June 2020

 Live Performance Australia (LPA) CEO Evelyn Richardson is currently discussing a recovery package with the federal government and says it would include tax incentives, business recovery grants, underwriting of shows, investment in innovations such as digital, and significant investments to the Department of Infrastructure, Transport, Regional Development and Communications.

-“We believe arts and entertainment is an essential part of economic and social recovery,” Richardson emphasises.
+“We believe arts and entertainment is an essential part of economic and social recovery,” Richardson says.

-She says the recovery package would likely exceed the A$650 million support package LPA had previously indicated was needed.
+She says the recovery package would likely exceed the $650 million support package LPA had previously indicated was needed.

-According to the Department of Infrastructure, Transport, Regional Development and Communications, with social distancing measures starting to ease, the government is actively working with arts sector stakeholders on plans to reopen and continues to meet regularly with representatives from the sector.
+According to the Department of Infrastructure, Transport, Regional Development and Communications, with social distancing measures starting to ease, the government is working with the arts sector to reopen and continues to meet regularly with representatives from the sector.